Skip to content

 Note 3 layers now:

-However, tracing requires us to have a configurable location of where to send spans, so creating the actual tracer requires a bit more work:
+However, tracing requires us to have a configurable location of where to send spans, the provders needs to be globally registered, and you likely want to set some resource attributes, so creating the actual tracer requires a bit more work:

 .tracing()